-5.1.3 FUNCTIONAL REQUIREMENTS APPLICABLE TO PHASES 3 TO 7
+5.1.3 Functional requirements applicable to Phases 3 to 7

-5.1.3.1 Security roles (FMT_SMR.1)
+Security roles (FMT_SMR.1)

-The TSF shall maintain the following roles:

-- TEST administrator: this role allows to perform the test of the TOE in a secure environment. - ISSUER administrator: this role allows to perform reduced test operations and personalization of the TOE if needed during phases 4 to 6. - USER: this role has capabilities defined by the SICESW functionality and the STM library services in the DSW.
-The functionality available to the USER role is dependent on the SICESW, the prepersonalization and the customer mask options.
+- 87. The TSF shall maintain the following roles: - TEST administrator: this role allows to perform the test of the TOE in a secure environment. - ISSUER administrator: this role allows to perform reduced test operations and personalization of the TOE if needed during phases 4 to 6. - USER: this role has capabilities defined by the SICESW functionality and the ST library services in the DSW.
+The functionality available to the USER role is dependent on the SICESW, the pre-personalization and the customer mask options. - 88.
 The TSF shall be able to associate users with roles.

-5.1.3.2 Management of security functions behaviour (FMT_MOF.1)
+Management of security functions behaviour (FMT MOF.1)

-89 The TOE Security Functions shall restrict the ability to perform as indicated in Table 6 on the functions listed in Table 6 to the authorised identified roles in Table 6.
+89. The TOE Security Functions shall restrict the ability to perform as indicated in Table 6on the functions listed in Table 6 to the authorised identified roles in Table 6.

-Table 6

-FMT_MOF.1

-iterations (management of security functions behaviour)
+Table 6.
+FMT_MOF.1 iterations (management of security functions behaviour)

-[selection: determine the behaviour of, disable, enable, modify the behaviour of] [assignment: list of functions] [assignment: the authorised identified roles] Modify the behaviour of - SF_INIT_A - SF_CONFIG_A - SF_INT_A - SF_AUTH_A - SF_TEST_A - SF_ADMINIS_A - SF_OBS_A TEST administrator Modify the behaviour of - SF_CONFIG_A - SF_INT_A - SF_AUTH_A - SF_TEST_A - SF_ADMINIS_A - SF_ALEA_A ISSUER administrator
+[selection: determine the behaviour of, disable, enable, modify the behaviour of] [assignment: list of functions] [assignment: the authorised identified roles]

+- SF_INIT_A

+- SF_CONFIG_A

+- SF_INT_A

+Modify the behaviour of - SF_AUTH_A TEST administrator

+- SF_TEST_A

+- SF_ADMINIS_A

+- SF_OBS_A

+- SF_CONFIG_A

+- SF_INT_A

+Madify the behaviour of - SF_AUTH_A ISSUER administrator

+Modify the behaviour of - SF_TEST_A 1330En auministrator

+- SF_ADMINIS_A

+- SF_ALEA_A

-5.1.3.3 Static attribute initialisation (FMT_MSA.3)
+Static attribute initialisation (FMT_MSA.3)

-- 90 The TSF shall enforce the Location Based Access Control Policy and the Construction Flow Control Policy to provide default values for security attributes that are used to enforce the security function policy as indicated in Table 7. - 91 The TOE Security Functions shall allow the authorised identified roles in Table 7 to specify alternate initial values to override the default values when an object or information is created.
+- 90. The TSF shall enforce the Location Based Access Control Policy and the Construction Flow Control Policy to provide default values for security attributes that are used to enforce the security function policy as indicated in Table 7. - 91.
+The TOE Security Functions shall allow the authorised identified roles in Table 7 to specify alternate initial values to override the default values when an object or information is created.

-5.1.3.4 Management of security attributes (FMT_MSA.1)
+Management of security attributes (FMT_MSA.1)

-92 The TSF shall enforce the Location Based Access Control Policy and the Construction Flow Control Policy to restrict the ability to perform operations in Table 7 to security attributes in Table 7 to the authorised identified roles in Table 7.
+92. The TSF shall enforce the Location Based Access Control Policy and the Construction Flow Control Policy to restrict the ability to perform operations in Table 7 to security attributes in Table 7 to the authorised identified roles in Table 7.

-Table 7 FMT_MSA.3 and FMT_MSA.1 iterations (initialisation and management)
+Table 7.
+FMT MSA.3 and FMT MSA.1 iterations (initialisation and management)

-[assignment: list of security attributes] [selection: choose any of restrictive, permissive, [assignment: other property]] FMT_MSA.3 [assignment: the authorised identified roles] FMT_MSA.1 [selection: change_default, query, modify, delete, [assignment: other operations]] [assignment: the authorised identified roles] For confidentiality reasons, this table content is detailed in the ST19N Generic Security Target
+[assignment: list of security [selection: choose any of restrictive, permissive, FMT_MSA.3 [assignment: the authorised identified FMT_MSA.1 [selection: change_default, query, modify, delete, [assignment: other operations]] [assignment: other property]] roles] [assignment: the authorised identified roles] For confidentiality reasons, this table content is detailed in the ST19N Generic Security Target

-5.1.3.5 Specification of management functions (FMT_SMF.1)
+Specification of management functions (FMT_SMF.1)

-The TOE Security Functions shall be capable of performing the following security management function:

-- Modifying the TOE configuration - Authenticating the TEST administrator and the ISSUER administrator - Modifying the security functions behaviour as indicated in Table 6
+- 93. The TOE Security Functions shall be capable of performing the following security management function: - Modifying the TOE configuration - Authenticating the TEST administrator and the ISSUER administrator - Modifying the security functions behaviour as indicated in Table 6

-5.1.3.6 Limited capabilities (FMT_LIM.1)
+Limited capabilities (FMT_LIM.1)

-94 The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Limited capability and availability Policy.
+94. The TSF shall be designed in a manner that limits their capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced: Limited capability and availability Policy.

-5.1.3.7 Limited availability (FMT_LIM.2)
+Limited availability (FMT_LIM.2)

-95 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Limited capability and availability Policy.

-96 SFP_1: Limited capability and availability Policy

-Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks.
+- 95. The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced: Limited capability and availability Policy. - 96.
+SFP_1: Limited capability and availability Policy Deploying Test Features after TOE Delivery does not allow User Data to be disclosed or manipulated, TSF data to be disclosed or manipulated, software to be reconstructed and no substantial information about construction of TSF to be gathered which may enable other attacks. - 97.
+Refinement:

-Test Features are those provided by the commands in the DSW :
+Test Features are those provided by the commands in the DSW:

-- OB.CMD_TST, if TOE delivery is in ISSUER configuration; - OB.CMD_TST and OB.CMD_ISR, if TOE delivery is in USER configuration.
+- OB.CMD_TST, if TOE delivery is in ISSUER configuration; - OB.CMD TST and OB.CMD ISR, if TOE delivery is in USER configuration.

-5.1.3.8 Complete access control (FDP_ACC.2)
+Complete access control (FDP_ACC.2)